Let’s Talk About Eating Disorders

 What’s an Eating Disorder?

 Eating disorders are mental and physical illnesses.
-People of all ages, genders, and ethnicity can face eating disorders.
+People of all ages, sexes, and background can face eating disorders.
 In general, an eating disorder involves a person becoming focused on food and weight issues to the point where it gets harder to focus on other parts of your life.

 Eating disorders include several related conditions each with its own unique symptoms.
 Some of the more well-known eating disorders include: